copyleft-next/copyleft-next/README.md

 A couple of people have nevertheless questioned use of the name "GPL.next" on the apparent assumption that the FSF holds a proprietary interest in the initialism "GPL".
-If this represents general sentiment and/or the view of RMS, the name of the project will certainly be changed with all speed. ("Copyleft.next" has been suggested as an alternative name by one critic and potential participant, but other suggestions are welcome.)
+If this represents general sentiment and/or the view of RMS, the name of the project, and the name of the associated draft license, will certainly be changed with all speed. ("Copyleft.next" has been suggested as an alternative name by one critic and potential participant, but other suggestions are welcome.)

 All copyrightable materials included in this project, other than any copied or adapted portions of GNU license texts and except where